vatai/vatai.github.io/_drafts/2023-01-05-what-to-do-when-software-does-not-compile.md

 means I just can't help myself but to write a blog post.
 Yaay!
 Right?

 Well, not really.
-It way simpler than that: I finally managed to compile pluto and real work can actually begin... but this is the nice way to kill time while I'm verifying if my compilation script really works.
+It way simpler than that: I finally managed to compile Pluto and real work can actually begin... but this is the nice way to kill time while I'm verifying if my compilation script really works.